 Even now, with years of experience, Beck still has to convince her “monkey brain,” as she calls the intrinsic desire to stay alive, to climb.

 She keeps two ideas in tension.
 One is that the best climbing stories are about difficult and challenging pitches.
-Stumped would not have been worth watching (or making) if she climbed Days of Future Past on the first try.
-The other is that an obsession with a can-do attitude can be mentally and emotionally toxic, to say nothing of physically dangerous.
+Stumped would not have been worth watching (or making) if she climbed Days of Future Passed on the first try.
+The other is that an obsession with a can-do attitude can be mentally and emotionally toxic, to say nothing of being physically dangerous.

 Her rational brain tells her the ropes, carabiners and belay system are safe.
 Her monkey brain tells her that falling will hurt—maybe a lot—and why do we want to do this, anyway?
 “From the bottom, they all look scary,” she says.